 C++ Identifier Example

-Let's look at a simple example to understand the concept of identifiers.
+Let's examine a basic illustration to grasp the idea of identifiers.

 Example